-Graph N° 165

-Costa Rica.
-Number of projects from the FONATEL Programme for Connected

-Communities, development stage, 2012-2017
+Graph N° 165 Costa Rica.
+Number of projects from the FONATEL Programme for Connected Communities, development stage, 2012-2017 projects in progress in different phases of delivery, including 7 regions of planification and 24 indigenous territories.

 Note: Includes all projects on different development stages: formulation, adjudication, execution and production.
+Source: SUTEL General Directorate for FONATEL.